davider2004/WTTR-Script/README.md

   INSTALLATION
     1. Go on https://github.com/davider2004/WTTR-Script/archive/master.zip or do "git clone https://github.com/davider2004/WTTR-Script"
-    2. Do in the terminal "./wttr-install"
+    2. Do in the terminal "sudo sh wttr-install.sh"

   SETTINGS
     1. Do "sudo nano wttr"